Denis-Ashikhmin/crm-pipeline-analysis/README.md

 This project answers three questions:

 1. Is the pipeline healthy, and where are deals getting stuck?
-2. Which agents and managers are underperforming — and is it a people problem or a systemic one?
+2. Which agents and managers are underperforming, and is it a people problem or a systemic one?
 3. Which products and customer segments drive the most revenue?

 ---